 - Dr. Brent Ringo, Chief Financial Officer

-- Dr. Shelley Garrett, Assistant Superintendent of Safety & Operations
+- Dr. Shelley Garrett, Assistant Superintendent of Safety and Operations

 - Mark Quinn, Director of Security